verified-network/verified-sdk/README.md

 ```
 This 'vite.config.js' code snippet is telling webpack how to resolve the missing dependencies that are needed to support web3, ethers libraries and wallet providers in the browser/server side.

+The polyfill node core module error should be fixed any missing NodeJS polyfills should be included in your app, and your app should work well with Verified Sdk.

 # Verified Sdk also provides ERC 4337-compliant solution and enable account abstraction using Biconomy Smart Accounts.